Why are pet vaccinations important?

 Kennel Cough is caused by the Bordetella Bronchiseptica and/or Parainfluenza virus.
 Vaccination against Bordetella is required for most boarding kennels, but is also advised for any dogs who are attending shows, competitions, or classes where multiple dogs are in contact.

-Kennel cough symptoms may include a fever, persistent productive cough, nasal discharge, sneezing, loss of appetite, lethargy.
+Kennel cough symptoms may include a fever, persistent productive cough, nasal discharge, sneezing, loss of appetite, and lethargy.
 A combination of both Bordetella Bronchiseptica and Parainfluenza can cause a severe episode of Kennel Cough which can, rarely, prove fatal to vulnerable individuals, e.g. very young, old or immunosuppressed dogs.

 The rabies vaccine for dogs is only required for pets who are travelling abroad.